fabric8io/fabric8/examples/errors/README.md

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder *.
-Change your working directory to `quckstarts/errors` directory.
+1. Change your working directory to `errors` directory.
 *.
 Run `mvn clean install` to build the quickstart.
 *.
 Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
 *.
 In the JBoss Fuse console, enter the following command:

         osgi:install -s fab:mvn:org.jboss.quickstarts.fuse/errors/<project version>

 *.
-Fuse should give you on id when the bundle is deployed *.
-You can check that everything is ok by issue the command:
+Fuse should give you an id when the bundle is deployed *.
+You can check that everything is ok by issuing  the command:

         osgi:list
    your bundle should be present at the end of the list